Artist Spotlight: Miriam Hoffman

 Why portraits?

 I've always been drawn to portraits.
 I'm not sure why.
 I have very little desire to paint anything else.
 I think there is so much beauty in the subtleties of the human face.
+The majority of my paintings start with a reference photo.
+My models consist of friends, family members, myself, and local models I meet through figure drawing meet ups.

 What are you currently working on in the studio?